 Find Your Voice

 Take the leap from camper to counselor in this leadership training course for high schoolers.
-This program is for incoming 10th–12th graders that want to find their voice to inspire younger kids to learn, grow, and thrive.
-Lead Camp prepares participants to lead not only in their home and high school but through college and beyond.
-Graduates of this program will be equipped with the skills to serve as Counselors in Training (CIT) at local Y camps.
+This program is for incoming 10th–12th graders who want to find their voice to inspire younger kids to learn, grow, and thrive.
+Lead Camp prepares participants to lead not only in their homes and high schools but through college and beyond.
+Graduates of Lead Camp will be equipped with the skills to serve as Counselors in Training (CIT) at local Y camps.

 Lead Camp